Viewing posts categorised under: Customer Loyalty

 photo credit: doug_wertman

 If yours is a services business, B-to-B firm or solo-entrepreneurship, this time of year it can certainly seem like all the marketing focus is on retailers.
 Yet just because retail eclipses other industries during the holidays doesn’t mean non-retailers can’t take a few lessons from retail marketers and employ similar strategies in their own communications, especially email.
-In the spirit of the season, here are three email marketing lessons non-retail businesses can swipe and deploy from holiday retail marketers.
-Here’s hoping they enlighten your email for 2011!

 Vary frequency and cadence seasonally

 Retailers live and die by the holiday gift giving season (hence the term “black Friday” for the day after Thanksgiving, traditionally the biggest shopping day of the year on which many retail businesses that haven’t yet made an annual profit will go from “being in the red” to “being in the black”).
 Even before the days of e-commerce, holiday messaging was much more frequent than advertising done at other times of the year.
 This increase is easy to see in the email marketing frequency of retailers, which goes from monthly or weekly to as often as weekly or daily during November and December.
-It may not be at holiday time, but chances are there is a period or there are seasons when it makes sense to increase your

 See more

-If you’re just tuning into this series, Part 1 explored the difference between broadcast and triggered-email, explained the role of trigger-based email, and defined the fundamental characteristics that make it so powerful.
-Part 2 took a deep dive into the first two of four must-have triggered-email campaigns no email marketing program should be without: welcome and re-marketing campaigns.
-Here in Part 3, we’ll wrap things up with a look at the last two of four essential triggered-email campaigns: up-sell/cross-sell and reactivation campaigns.
+Part 1 explored the difference between broadcast and triggered-email, explained the role of trigger-based email, and defined the fundamental characteristics that make it so powerful.
+Here in Part 2 we’ll look at the first two of four must-have triggered-email campaigns no email marketing program should be without.

 See more